txm676/sars/README.md

 functions for fitting, evaluating and plotting a range of commonly used piecewise SAR models (see Matthews and Rigal (2021) for details on these functions).
-Version 2.0.0 has added functions to fit a range of habitat and countryside SAR models, along with associated plot and prediction functions.
+Version 2.0.0 has added functions to fit a range of habitat and countryside SAR models (see Furness et al. (2023), Pereira and Daily (2006) and Proenca and Pereira (2013)), along with associated plot and prediction functions.

 Please report any bugs or issues to us via GitHub.

-The package has an associated vignette that provides examples of how to use the package, and an accompanying paper (Matthews et al. 2019).
+The package has an associated vignette that provides examples of how to use the package, and three accompanying papers (Matthews et al. (2019), Matthews and Rigal (2021) and Matthews et al. (2025) In review).

 A website for the package can be found here:
 <https://txm676.github.io/sars/>